VidhyP/VidhyP/README.md

 - 👋 Hi, I’m @VidhyP
-- 👀 I’m interested in full stack development
+- 👀 I am proficient in Java, Javascript, HTML, CSS, SQL and ReactJS
-- 🌱 I’m currently learning web application programming, advanced java object-oriented programming
+- 🌱 I’m currently looking for a full time job as a developer
-- 📫 How to reach me - vidhy@ualberta.ca
+- 📫 How to reach me - vidhypatel@gmail.com

 <!---
 VidhyP/VidhyP is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.